Tabernacle Choir: Pioneer Day concerts

+In 2024 and 2025, the choir and orchestra did not announce or perform a summer concert, and it is unknown if summer concerts will return in the future.

 Leadership

-The Tabernacle Choir at Temple Square has about 15 staff members including a president, directors, organists, a Music and the Spoken Word announcer, and two business-related staff members.
+The Tabernacle Choir at Temple Square has about fifteen staff members including a president, directors, organists, a Music and the Spoken Word announcer, and two business-related staff members.

 Music directors

 Mack Wilberg is the current director, with associate director Ryan Murphy.
+Wilberg was appointed as director in March 2008, and Murphy was appointed to replace Wilberg in his former position as associate director in March 2009.

 Organists

 Richard Elliott, Andrew Unsworth, Linda Margetts, Brian Mathias, and Joseph Peeples are the current organists.

-Music and the Spoken Word announcers
+Music & the Spoken Word announcers

 Since its inception in 1929, the "spoken word" segment of the program has been voiced by four separate individuals.
 The original writer, producer, and announcer of the spoken portion of the broadcast was Edward (Ted) Kimball, who would stand at the top of a tall ladder and announce the name of each performance piece into the microphone suspended from the Tabernacle ceiling.
 Kimball remained at the post for only 11 months, when he was replaced by Richard L. Evans, who continued in that capacity until his death in 1971.
 J. Spencer Kinard took over as announcer in 1972 until he stepped down in 1990.
-Lloyd D. Newell has been the announcer since then.
+Lloyd D. Newell served as the announcer until mid-June 2024, and he was succeeded by Derrick Porter.